 To add players, enter a team member's BYU ID# or Net ID, and click 'Add Player'.
 Eligible non-students may create a Net ID from a link on the team roster page.
 Please be aware that no players will be added to a team roster at the field/court under any circumstances.
 It is recommended that each team have more than the required number of players on their online roster to avoid a potential forfeit.

 To check intramural privileges for those listed on the team roster, click the 'View Regular Season Roster' link.
-The privilege codes listed include: Good, Fee Needed, Fee Paid, Invalid Form, and Suspended.
+The privilege codes listed include: Good, Fee Needed, Fee Paid, Invalid Form, Needs Consent, Concussion, and Suspended.
 A participant whose privileges indicate "Fee Needed" must pay the intramural activity fee before participating.
 A participant whose privileges indicate Invalid Form, Needs Consent, or Concussion will not be allowed to check-in until his/her status is resolved in the Intramural Office.

 At the conclusion of regular season play, each team is responsible for checking their tournament roster to verify all eligible players are listed.
 This is done by clicking the 'View Tournament Roster' link on the team roster page.
 This link only shows those players who have played in one or more regular season games.
 Occasionally participants who played during regular season games are not listed on a team's tournament roster, so it is essential that each team check their tournament roster.

 Please notify our office of any roster concerns at least one day before your first tournament game and we will try to resolve the problem.
 Players not listed on the tournament roster at game time will not be allowed to play under any circumstances.
 Players whose privileges are listed as "Fee Needed" on the tournament roster need to clear their status in the Intramural Office to be eligible for tournament play.